-- Recommendations on the use of emtricitabine in people with HIV and HBV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , the HIV Medicine Association of the Infectious Diseases Society of America, and the Pediatric Infectious Diseases Society.
+- Recommendations on the use of emtricitabine in people with HIV and HBV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Capsule, solution.
-The Patient Counseling Information section of the label includes information for people taking emtricitabine.
+The Patient Package Insert includes information for people taking emtricitabine.

 - A list of FDA-approved HIV medicines, from HIVinfo